tonybaloney/plumbery-contrib/fittings/containers/mesosphere-cluster/README.md

 * Install a new SSH key to secure remote communications
 * Configure SSH to reject passwords and to prevent access from root account
 * Update `etc/hosts` and `hostnames` to bind IPv6 addresses to host names
+* Extend the file system via LVM
+* Install Docker at all nodes
 * Install Mesosphere at all master nodes, and Mesos at all slaves
 * Configure Zookeeper, Mesos-master and Marathon at each master node
 * Configure Mesos at each slave node
 * Restart services to launch the cluster
-* Submit a sample job via the API to feed the cluster
+* Submit a sample shell job via the Marathon API to feed the cluster
+* Run a sample Docker container via the Marathon API to feed the cluster

 ## Fittings plan